GaoGeolone/ROSIntegration/README.md

  * 4.20.3
  * **4.23** (by [Luigi Freda](http://www.luigifreda.com), fixed bugs with smart pointer management)
  * 4.24
 Please note that this list is a tracker of which UE4 versions have been previously tested.
 It is not guaranteed that the most recent version of ROSIntegration is working with all previous UE4 versions.
+ * 5-ea (by [Gao Geolone](https://github.com/GaoGeolone/ros2bridge_suite), apply this plugin on windows with ros2, A new branch of TCP rosbridge_suite is recommended)
 ## Usage

 ### Setting up the plugin